selbouhaddani/OmicsPLS/README.md

-# O2PLS
+# OmicsPLS

-Welcome to the O2PLS package page on Github!
+Welcome to the OmicsPLS package page on Github!
+It contains an implementation of O2PLS.

 O2PLS is designed for integrating two high dimensional datasets and the O2PLS package is an implementation of this method.